 Combos Browse all

 Destroy target permanent.
-Its controller puts a 3/3 green Beast creature token onto the battlefield.
+Its controller creates a 3/3 green Beast creature token.

 Beast Within Discussion